MorielMauni/Higher_or_Lower/README.txt

-# Higher or Lower Game
+Higher or Lower Game

-# Description
+Description
-The "Higher or Lower" game is a simple number guessing game where players try to guess if the next number will be higher or lower than the current number.
+The "Higher or Lower" game is a simple number-guessing game where players try to guess if the next number will be higher or lower than the current number.
 This project demonstrates basic game logic and user interaction.

-# Installation
+Installation
 To set up and run this project locally, follow these steps:

 1. **Clone the repository:**